 R29 – Reject

-This code fires when the customer’s banks has a preventative measure against ACH payments.
+This code fires when the customer’s bank has a preventative measure against ACH payments.
 You’ll need them to deliver your ACH originator ID to their bank and ask them to enable ACH payment privileges.

 R29 could also open you up to penalties tied to rejected ACH payments.
 Make sure you resolve any issues as quickly as possible and only establish ACH relationships with customers you can count on.

 ACH payments are an obvious choice for many businesses — they’re cheaper, more secure, and getting faster by the day.
 And since it’s more convenient for customers as well, signing up customers is easy and comfortable if you sell subscriptions or recurring services.
-Just make sure you use a good processor who respects NACHA and keeps up with their changing rules!